mfrans1/mfrans1.github.io/_pages/disinformation.md

 When interpreting information, our judgment is often affected by many other cognitive biases.
 Here are a few more examples of cognitive biases (illustrations original, all rights reserved):

-MERE EXPOSURE EFFECT (preference for early information)
+MERE-EXPOSURE EFFECT (preference for early information, the basis for advertisement)

 ![](../images/mere_exposure_bias.png)

 RECENCY BIAS

 ![](../images/recency_bias.png)